 Jane Addams and Chicago

-Chicago at the time was a small city, as the population doubled between 1880 and 1890 due to waves of massive immigration escaping the economically and socially devastated South.
-Little state welfare was provided, with the brunt of the burden for helping the less fortunate being carried by private religious organizations such as churches or relief societies, with limited coordination by the state and county boards of charity.
+In the late 1800's, Chicago was a small city, but as the city grew - the population doubled between 1880 and 1890 - many citizens who had arrived in the city looking for work lived in squalor.
+The burden for helping the less fortunate was fell to private religious organizations such as churches or relief societies, with limited coordination by the state and county boards of charity.
 The state could not help and private individuals would not help.

-Hull House was located in the midst of a dense poverty-stricken urban neighborhood populated by Italian, Irish, German, Greek, Bohemian, and Russian and Polish Jewish immigrants.
-During the 1920s, African Americans and Mexicans began to put down roots in the neighborhood and joined the clubs and activities at Hull-House.
+On the corner of West 18th Street and South Halstead Street, Hull House was located in the midst of a dense poverty-stricken urban neighborhood populated by Italian, Irish, German, Greek, Bohemian, and Russian and Polish Jewish immigrants.
+During the 1920s, African Americans and Mexicans began to put down roots there and joined the clubs and activities at Hull House.

 Hull House provided social and educational opportunities for working-class people and immigrants in the surrounding neighborhoods, including holding classes in English, literature, history, art, domestic activities (including instructional classes aimed towards poor immigrant girls to develop working skills), and college extention classes for adults in the evenings, all run by volunteers.